 As Africa’s most popular tourist destination, there’s no shortage of things to see and do on a cruise to Cape Town, perched at the foot of the colossal Table Mountain.
 Kirstenbosch National Botanical Garden is a floral paradise containing more than 7,000 colourful plant species.
 It’s incredibly beautiful and rightly named as a UNESCO World Heritage Site.
 You can also take a short boat journey out to Robben Island to see and learn more about Nelson Mandela’s incarceration.
 Alternatively, simply explore Cape Town’s famous V&A Waterfront before grabbing some downtime on one of the city’s beautiful white-sanded beaches.

 South Africa produces more than 250 million gallons of wine every year, putting it firmly among the world’s top ten producers.
 The majority is produced in and around Cape Town and many of the vineyards are open for tours and tasting sessions.
 As for what to sip with your evening meal, the reds of Stellenbosch and the full, fruity whites of Franschhoek Valley are highly recommended.

-‘The Rainbow Nation’ is a fitting description of the Republic of South Africa but perhaps sells this bold country short as there are so many more colours on this nation’s palette than even that phrase might suggest.
-Not just colours, but the South Africa’s entire make-up which will evoke and enliven all the senses.
+‘The Rainbow Nation’ is a fitting description for the Republic of South Africa but perhaps sells this bold country short as there are so many more colours on this nation’s palette than even that phrase might suggest.
+Not just colours, but South Africa’s entire make-up which will evoke and enliven all the senses.
 Lekka!